sftcd/openssl/esnistuff/echo.md

 1. extension only present in outer
 1. extension only present in inner

-Default behaviour is to have the same value in inner and outer.
+Default behaviour (or where it says "dunno" below:-) is to have the same value in inner and outer.
 If inner/outer values differ, then the values could be internally generated or application-supplied.

 The extensions where we're particularly interested in being able to use different inner/outer values are considered below.
 (The list here is from